Frequently Asked Questions

 What does the program offer property owners?

 The program facilitates the redevelopment of properties by conducting environmental site assessments and identifying/removing the environmental risk/uncertainty associated with the property.
-With the funds from the EPA, the UG will now be able to pay for environmental site assessment activities on properties where the current owner or prospective purchaser is unwilling and/or unable.
+With the funds from our partners, the UG will connect applicants to funding for environmental site assessment activities and potentially cleanup, if needed.

 What is a Phase I and Phase II Environmental Site Assessment?